Buying a Home

 Once you’ve found your dream home, you are ready to start the application process!
 Click here to learn about the application process, and how we work with you to make it as smooth as possible!

-At Mark Meader with Perl, we offer the following loan programs to make moving as simple and seamless as possible:
+At Mark Meader with Cross Country Mortgage, we offer the following loan programs to make moving as simple and seamless as possible:

 - Adjustable Rate Mortgages (ARM)